 As We See It

-At Auto Credit Express we work with a large network of car dealerships accepting customers with bad credit scores, and they have the tools and experience needed to get you approved for a subprime auto loan.
-If you’re in the market for a new car and want to take advantage of the opportunity today, you can use our online car loan application to get pre-approved.
+At Auto Credit Express, we work with a large network of car dealerships accepting customers with bad credit scores, and they have the tools and experience needed to get you approved for a subprime auto loan.
+If you're in the market for a new car and want to take advantage of the opportunity today, you can use our online car loan request form to get started.